Beef Stew with Cranberries

 • 1/2 - 1 cup water, depending on how much gravy is wanted

-Heat the oil in a large, heavy Dutch oven until shimmery.
+START ON THE STOVE Heat the oil in a large, heavy Dutch oven until shimmery.
 Meanwhile, mix the flour, salt and pepper in a large bowl.
 Add the meat pieces and dredge with the flour mixture until lightly coated.
-Add the meat to the hot oil and cook the meat until it is brown on all sides.
-Top with remaining ingredients and stir.
+Add the meat to the hot oil and cook the meat until is brown on all sides.
+Top with the remaining ingredients and stir.

-OVEN Cover and cook at 200F/100C for 2 hours or until meat becomes tender.
+FINISH in the OVEN Cover and cook at 200F/100C for 2 hours or until the meat becomes tender.

 ALANNA's TIPS Beef Stew with Cranberries easily converts to gluten-free.
 Instead of using flour to thicken the gravy, use yellow cornmeal.
 Works like a charm!
 Not into canned cranberry?
 Use Homemade Whole Cranberry Sauce for the Slow Cooker.